-4. How well does the curriculum meet the educational needs of all students?
-4.1 Curriculum quality Key aspects Rationale, balance and planning Continuity and progression Review and development Cross-curricular links Enrichment Brief illustrative descrip tions Outstanding Good Acceptable Unsatisfactory The curriculum has a very clear rationale.
-It is wideranging and balanced.
-There is very good planning for progression in all subjects.
+4.1 Curriculum quality Key aspects Rationale, content and balance Planning for continuity and progression Enrichment Cross-curricular links Review and development Brief illustrative descriptio Outstanding The curriculum has a very clear rationale.
+It is wideranging, age-appropriate, balanced and sharply focused on the development of both knowledge and skills.
 It fulfils all the requirements of the school's stated curriculum.
-The curriculum has a clear rationale.
-It is broad and balanced.
-There is effective planning for progression in all subjects.
+Good The curriculum has a clear rationale.
+It is broad, balanced, ageappropriate and focused on the development of both knowledge and skills.
 It closely follows the requirements of the school's stated curriculum.
-The curriculum is soundly planned.
-It is reasonably broad and balanced.
-There are no significant gaps in content and skills development.
+Acceptable The curriculum is reasonably broad and balanced.
+It focuses more on knowledge than on skills.
 It mostly follows the requirements of the school's stated curriculum.
-The curriculum rationale is unclear and is mostly dictated by textbooks.
-There are significant gaps in content and skills development, and discontinuity within some subjects.
+Unsatisfactory The curriculum rationale is unclear and is mostly dictated by textbooks.
 It is neither broad nor balanced.
-Transition arrangements ensure that all students are well prepared for the next stage of education within school and beyond.
-Transition arrangements ensure that most students are well prepared for the next stage of education within school and beyond.
-Transition arrangements for the next stage of education within school and beyond are adequate.
-Transition arrangements for the next stage of education within school and beyond are inadequate.
-The curriculum is reviewed frequently and systematically to ensure that there is high quality provision of all subjects and for students' personal development.
-The curriculum is reviewed annually and effectively to ensure good provision of all subjects and for students' personal development.
-The curriculum is reviewed from time to time to ensure adequate provision of all subjects and for students' personal development.
-Any review is not sufficiently focused on students' outcomes and their personal development.
+It neglects the development of skills.
+It does not fulfil key requirements of the school's stated curriculum.
+Comprehensive planning for progression in all subjects ensures continuity of learning.
+Students are fully prepared for the next phase of education within school and beyond.
+Effective planning for progression in all subjects ensures systematic learning.
+Students are well prepared for the next phase of education within school and beyond.
+There is sufficient planning for progression in key subjects but it may result in some uneven learning.
+Students' preparation for the next phase of education within school and beyond is adequate.
+There are significant gaps in content and there is discontinuity within some subjects.
+Students' preparation for the next phase of education within school and beyond is inadequate.
+The curriculum is rich, diverse and innovative.
+As a result, the enrichment significantly enhances learning.
+The curriculum is interesting and imaginative and, as a result, enhances learning.
+The curriculum is functional but unenterprising and, as a result, has a modest impact on learning.
+The curriculum is dull and unenterprising.
 Cross-curricular links are carefully planned, well managed and significantly enhance learning.
-The curriculum provides very good opportunities for independent learning, research and critical thinking.
-Cross-curricular links lead to enhanced learning.
+The curriculum provides excellent opportunities for independent learning, research and critical thinking.
+Cross-curricular links are planned and lead to enhanced learning.
 The curriculum provides good opportunities for independent learning, research and critical thinking.
-Cross-curricular links exist but may not be well planned or organised.
+Cross-curricular links exist but may not be well-planned or organised.
 Opportunities for independent learning, research and critical thinking may be inconsistent features of the planned curriculum.
 The curriculum is undemanding and provides few opportunities for independent learning, research and critical thinking.
-A wide range of enrichment provision, including extra-curricular activities and community links, significantly enhances learning.
-A variety of enrichment provision, including extra-curricular activities and community links, enhances learning.
-An appropriate range of enrichment provision, including extra-curricular activities and community links, has some impact on learning.
-There are few planned enrichment activities to support learning.
+The curriculum is reviewed frequently and developed systematically to ensure that there is high quality provision of all subjects and to meet the academic and personal development needs of students.
+The curriculum is reviewed and developed annually and effectively to ensure good provision of all subjects and to meet the academic and personal development needs of students.
+The curriculum is reviewed from time to time to ensure adequate provision of all subjects and for the academic and personal development of students.
+Any review is not sufficiently focused on students' outcomes and their personal development.